mviereck/x11docker/README.md

             --user $(id -u):$(id -g) \
             IMAGENAME IMAGECOMMAND
 ```
 This solution is more secure than the above one as it does not give access to display :0 with host applications and does not need `--ipc=host`.
-To use this with single applications you can run a host window manager on it, too, for example with `env DISPLAY=:1 xfwm4`.
+To use this with single applications you can run a host window manager on Xephyr display, too, for example with `env DISPLAY=:1 x-window-manager`.

 # Examples
 Some example images can be found on docker hub: https://hub.docker.com/u/x11docker/